Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Introduction

 \subsection{Related work}

-The futures opening auction is a combinatorial auction and there exists a large body of work studying this type of auctions; we refer the interested reader to the very nice survey of \cite{deVries2003} for an introduction.
-It is well-known that various combinatorial auctions can be solved in polynomial time provided, e.g., the constraint matrix is \emph{total unimodular} and the right-hand side of the clearing program is integral.
-As we will see later, our setup admits such an efficient formulation via a network flow formulation resulting in a linear program for clearing with a totally unimodular constraint matrix.
+The futures opening auction is a combinatorial auction and there exists a large body of work studying this type of auctions; we refer the interested reader to the very nice surveys of \cite{deVries2003} and \cite{blumrosenNisan2007} for an introduction.
+It is well-known that various combinatorial auctions can be solved in polynomial time provided, e.g., if the constraint matrix is \emph{totally unimodular} and the right-hand side of the clearing program is integral.
+As we will see later, our setup admits such an efficient formulation via a network flow formulation.

 Closely related to our work is the work of \cite{patent2011}, which is based on the master's thesis of M.\;Rudel.
 The authors developed a pure linear integer program to solve the problem for at most three futures contract types.
 The approach heavily relies on preprocessing techniques to reduce the problem size for the three contracts case and while the underlying formulation is based on a network flow problem with orders modeled as arcs this structure is not exploited.
-In fact, the employed model is heavily driven by price conditions that involve binary variables as well as binary variables to enforce a terminal bid-ask spread to maximize economic surplus rendering the underlying structure inaccessible and natural market equilibrium conditions via duality cannot be exploited.
+In fact, the employed model is heavily driven by price conditions that involve binary variables.
+These binary variables render the underlying structure inaccessible and the properties of equilibrium conditions cannot be exploited.
 Our approach is highly superior as we naturally observe market equilibria conditions from the dual linear program as well as ensure volume maximization by appropriate objective function regularization.
 We provide a comparison of both approaches in Section~\ref{sec:numres}.

 There is also a significant amount of literature on so-called \emph{linear prices}, which are also referred to as \emph{uniform prices}.
-In the absence of binary variables the dual variables of the clearing condition provide us with linear prices if we maximize the economic surplus.
+In the absence of integer variables the dual variables of the clearing conditions provide us with linear prices if we maximize the economic surplus.
 In previous work \citep*{mmp2014} we used this property to ensure the existence of linear prices in European day-ahead electricity auctions.
 In this work, however, we exploit this property in order to get a computationally advantageous model formulation.